1:1 lessons are £25 per 30 mins

 * The main Suzuki parent should attend all individual lessons (except of course in cases of illness or other reasons previously discussed with myself).

-* The main Suzuki parent should also attend the vast majority of group lessons scheduled.
+* The main Suzuki parent should also attend group lessons and be the main practice partner at home.

 Group lessons are not a fun 'extra'.
 They are an integral part of the method you have chosen for your child.
 The children are learning invaluable ensemble skills that apply to playing with any chamber group or orchestra.
 Groups continue on from individual lessons and there are lots of technical and musical points to make note of.
 Please watch the lesson and write down specific spots to work on at home (because your child most likely will not) and the games I use.
 You will also get ideas for home practice which will be useful to you.